Industrial And Logistics

 Owners usually get the best value from truck terminal construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Yard, Utility, And Support-building Release Coordination
+2. Yard, Utility, And Support-building Release Coordination With City Of Georgetown Permit

-3. Terminal Field Execution Across The Parcel
+3. Terminal Field Execution Across The Georgetown Parcel With Active Paving And Support-building Coordination

-4. Operational Turnover And Final Stabilization
+4. Georgetown Terminal Operational Turnover, Fuel-system Commissioning, And Final Yard Stabilization

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.